yeatmanlab/create-roar-app/docs/docs/about/contributing.md

 1. **Make the changes you've discussed, following the [ROAR coding style guide](#roar-coding-style-guide).**

     Try to keep the changes focused: it is generally easy to review changes that address one feature or bug at a time.
-    It can also be helpful to test your changes locally, using a [ROAR development environment][link_devel].
     Once you are satisfied with your local changes, [add/commit/push them][link_add_commit_push] to the branch on your forked repository.